 A generation ago, kids were threatened with a variety of punishments if you do not “eat your spinach”.
 While parents don’t push eating spinach as much today as our parents did, perhaps they should.
 From a nutrition standpoint, perhaps we should.
-Whether our parents knew it or not, spinach truly is good for you.
-It is packed with vitamins and minerals.
+Whether our parents knew it or not, spinach truly is good for you because it is packed with vitamins and minerals.
 Even Popeye knew the benefits of this healthy food.

 When we speak of spinach, most people still think about cooked leaves, which are boiled into an often mushy, unappealing green mass.
 It is amazing how many people have never tried the mild-flavored spinach in a salad.
 Fewer still, think about where they can use these greens.
 They mix well in many recipes and can be found in places like stuffed shells, lasagna, and soups.